jiwonhan1/Signal/README.md

 * Sign-In and sign-out
 * User authentication (database, Facebook, Google)
-* Notification as when a user get close to the non-reception area
+* Notification as when a user gets close to the non-reception area
 * Dynamic navigation and setting page
 * Location or carrier search function
-* Query data per distance from users ()
+* Query data per distance from users

 ## 3. Known Bugs

-1. After report is submitted, no reset for previous information
+1. After the report is submitted, no reset for previous information

 ## 4. Support and contact details